Skip Ribbon Commands

 Health Issues

-Illnesses caused by C pneumoniae can cause a prolonged cough, bronchitis, and pneumonia as well as a sore throat, laryngitis, ear infections, and sinusitis.
-They usually start gradually with a sore throat that is followed by a cough about a week or more later.
-The cough may last for 2 to 6 weeks.
-In some cases, the child may get bronchitis or a mild case of pneumonia.
-While some infected children have only mild to moderate symptoms or no symptoms at all, the infection may be more severe in others.
+Symptoms of C pneumoniae usually begin slowly.
+They may start with a sore throat, followed by a cough after a week or more.
+The cough may last for 2 to 6 weeks, suggesting bronchitis or a mild case of pneumonia.
+Some infected children have only mild to moderate symptoms, or none at all.

 Last Updated